 [City, State] [(Date)] – [ORGANIZATION] today announced it strongly endorses building new houses and retrofitting existing houses using the Insurance Institute for Business & Home Safety’s (IBHS) FORTIFIED Home™ construction standards.
 Homes built and retrofitted to these standards will be stronger and safer, and the communities in which they are located will be more resilient in the face of natural disasters.

 FORTIFIED Home™ provides a uniform, voluntary, superior set of standards to help improve a home’s resilience by adding system-specific upgrades to minimum code requirements.
-The FORTIFIED Home™ program has three levels of designation – Bronze, Silver and Gold.
+The FORTIFIED Home™ program has three levels of designation – FORTIFIED Roof, FORTIFIED Silver and FORTIFIED Gold.
 Home buyers and homeowners are able to choose the desired level of protection that best suits their budgets and resilience goals.

 [Quote from company/organization about FORTIFIED Home]